 The primary objectives of the monitoring program are to (1) detect any migration of contaminants from the detonation zone and (2) evaluate the overall stability (quasi-steady state) of the groundwater flow system to ensure that monitoring wells are located along potential migration pathways.
 The monitoring program and objectives were established in the CADD/CAP, and the program was initiated after NDEP approved the CADD/CAP and wells MV-1, MV-2, and MV-3 were installed in 2005.
-The monitoring program was enhanced after the numerical model could not be verified against data obtained from wells MV-1, MV-2, and MV-3.
+The monitoring program was enhanced after the numerical model could not be validated against data obtained from wells MV-1, MV-2, and MV-3.
 Enhancements to the monitoring program required an addendum to the CADD/CAP and included the installation of two monitoring wells (MV-4 and MV-5) and the recompletion of two existing wells (HTH-1RC and UC-1-P-1SRC).
 The CADD/CAP addendum was revised in July 2013 with an ROTC to further enhance the monitoring well network with the installation of well MV-6.
 The current monitoring activities are specified in the CADD/CAP addendum (DOE 2008) and associated ROTC (incorporated as an attachment to the CADD/CAP addendum) and include the collection of hydraulic head data and groundwater samples for radioisotope analyses.
 These monitoring activities are consistent with the primary objectives in the original CADD/CAP (DOE 2004).

-The 2013 monitoring program was enhanced to include the new well MV-6 and supplemental activities that were specified in the November 2013 Environmental Sampling notification letter (DOE 2013) that was provided to NDEP.
-Sections 4.1 through 4.4 below describe results from the monitoring program, and Section 5.0 provides results from the supplemental activities.
+The 2014 monitoring program was specified in the November 2014 Environmental Sampling notification letter (DOE 2014c) that was provided to NDEP.
+Groundwater sampling was originally planned for November 2014, but was delayed until December 2014.
+Sections 4.1 through 4.4 below describe results from the monitoring program, and Section 5.0 provides results from the site inspection.